ACCESS & AVAILABILITY

 - When you’re done, your local service appears under Your Services, and the global Service appears under Account Services.
 Make sure that both services can communicate with Slack by clicking Test on the right of each one.

-How to Create Scenarios to Sync Mavenlink with Slack
+How to Create Scenarios to Sync Kantata with Slack

-There are two types of scenarios for sending information from your Mavenlink projects and tasks to Slack channels—public activity posts and updates.
+There are two types of scenarios for sending information from your Kantata projects and tasks to Slack channels—public activity posts and updates.
 The following types of updates can be sent:

 - From a Project—Title, Description, Currency, Start Date, Due Date